seqan/seqan/manual/source/HowTo/WriteNiceUnixPrograms.rst

 Explanation
 ^^^^^^^^^^^

-Some Bioinformatics programs consist of many steps, e.g. (1) building an index (e.g. k-mer or suffix array) (2) perform a search, and (3) combine multiple search results to one.
+Some bioinformatics programs consist of many steps, e.g. (1) building an index (e.g. k-mer or suffix array) (2) perform a search, and (3) combine multiple search results to one.
 While this might enable the flexible usage of the program it complicates its usage.
 Please also provide a way to call your program that creates an output from the input files with one program call.